All Subgraphs of a Wheel are 5-Coupled-Choosable: Introduction

 \section{Introduction}

 In this paper we study the problem of \emph{coupled choosability}, the problem of finding a valid coloring given list assignments to every vertex and face of a planar graph.
 The problem is of great relevance to list coloring 1-planar graphs, as list coupled coloring a planar graph corresponds to list coloring an optimal 1-planar graph.
-(Detailed definitions will be given in Section~\ref{sec:definitions}.) \textcite{coupled-choosability-plane-graphs} show that every planar graph is 7-coupled-choosable, and hence every optimal 1-planar graph is 7-choosable.
-It is an open problem whether this bound holds for all 1-planar graphs.
-They further show that maximal planar graphs are 6-coupled-choosable, planar graphs of maximum degree 3 are 6-coupled-choosable, and both series-parallel graphs and outerplanar graphs are 5-coupled-choosable.
+(Detailed definitions will be given in Section~\ref{sec:definitions}.)
+Wang and Lih \cite{coupled-choosability-plane-graphs} show that every planar graph is 7-coupled-choosable, and hence every optimal 1-planar graph is 7-choosable.
+They further show that maximal planar graphs are 6-coupled-choosable, planar graphs of maximum degree 3 are 6-coupled-choosable, and outerplanar graphs (and more generally, all $K_4$-minor free graphs) are 5-coupled-choosable.

-It is not hard to characterize $k$-coupled-choosability for small values of $k$.
-Trivially, only the empty graph is 1-coupled-choosable, and (among the connected graphs) only the single-vertex graph is 2-coupled-choosable.
-A connected graph is 3-coupled-choosable if and only if it is a tree, for at any edge $e$ incident to a cycle we would require 4 colors for the endpoints of $e$ and the two (distinct) incident faces of $e$.

-The above result by Wang and Lih settles the coupled choosability for planar partial 2-trees (which are the same as the series-parallel graphs).
-Initially wishing to investigate the coupled choosability of planar partial 3-trees, in this paper we investigate the coupled choosability of wheel graphs and subgraphs of wheel graphs.
-In Theorem \ref{main_theorem}, we show that any subgraph of a wheel is 5-coupled-choosable.
-Furthermore, in Theorem \ref{characterization_theorem}, we characterize the coupled choosability of wheel graphs by showing that 5 is tight for wheel graphs with at least 5 vertices.
+The result by Wang and Lih settles the coupled choosability for planar partial 2-trees (which are the same as $K_4$-minor free graphs).
+Initially wishing to investigate the coupled choosability of planar partial 3-trees, in this paper we investigate the coupled choosability of wheel graphs and their subgraphs.
+In Theorem~\ref{main_theorem}, we show that any subgraph of a wheel is 5-coupled-choosable, and the coloring can be found in linear time.
+(Prior papers such as \cite{coupled-choosability-plane-graphs} did not address the run-time of finding their colorings; it can clearly be done in polynomial time by following the steps of their proof but linear time is not obvious.)
+In Theorem~\ref{characterization_theorem}, we characterize the coupled choosability of wheel graphs by showing that 5 is tight for wheel graphs with at least 5 vertices.
 In the last section of the paper, we touch upon how these results could be relevant in finding the coupled choosability of planar partial 3-trees.